 Foreclosure Moratorium: Update

-Some investors and state and local jurisdictions have begun to suspend or stop foreclosure sales during this pandemic.
+Some investors and state and local jurisdictions have suspended or stopped foreclosure sales during the pandemic.
 Different investors and jurisdictions may have different guidelines.
 At Mountain West Financial, we are committed to servicing loans in compliance with each investor’s unique guidelines and in accordance with state and local laws.
 Our leadership will continue to be in constant communication with our investors and jurisdictions and will update team members immediately if the investor guidelines change.
 Current guidance is as follows:

 FHA, USDA, & VA, Fannie Mae (FNMA) & Freddie Mac (FHLMC)

-Some state and local jurisdictions have set forth their own moratorium timelines that are longer than the current moratorium timeline outlined by the agencies above.
+Some state and local jurisdictions have set forth their own moratorium timelines that extend longer than the moratorium timelines outlined by the agencies above.
 Mountain West Financial will comply with all applicable state and local foreclosure moratoriums.
+We are monitoring the situation carefully in all jurisdictions where we do business.

 I want to know where I can get more information…